evpo/EncryptPad/docs/en/readme.md

 <div id="gpg" />
 ### GPG

 This file type conforms to Open PGP format and it is compatible with other OpenPGP tools.
 Use it if you need to open a file where EncryptPad is not available.
-The format does not support double protection (key file + password).
-So you need to choose between key file or password and cannot use both.
+The format does not support double protection (key file + passphrase).
+So you need to choose between key file or passphrase and cannot use both.
 In addition, it cannot store file key path in the encrypted file.
 It means that every time you open a file encrypted with a key file, the application will ask you which key file to use.

 <div id="epd" />
 ### EPD

 EncryptPad specific format.
-Other OpenPGP software will not be able to open it unless the file was only protected with a password.
-If password only protection was used, the file is effectively a GPG file (see GPG section above).
+Other OpenPGP software will not be able to open it unless the file was only protected with a passphrase.
+If passphrase only protection was used, the file is effectively a GPG file (see GPG section above).
 However, when a key file protection is involved, it is a GPG file in a [WAD](https://en.wikipedia.org/wiki/Doom_WAD) container.
 See the following chapter for details.

 <div id="feature-support" />
 ### Feature Support